wp-plugins/vkontakte-share-button/readme.txt

 New features.
 See changelog

 = 1.0.0.30 =
-If you have plroblem with spaces between parts of the button you should upgrade
+If you have problem with spaces between parts of the button you should upgrade